endokard/openmediavault/README.md

 # openmediavault
 Some configs for OVM installed on old notebook

-1)Change behaivor on idl close
+1)Change behaviour on idl close

 2)Install upower